QuickSwap/quickswap-docs/versioned_docs/version-V2/reference/SDK/05-trade.md

 route: Route
 ```

-The <Link to='/docs/v2/SDK/route#path'>path</Link> property of the route should be passed as the path parameter to router functions.
+The [path](/SDK/route#path) property of the route should be passed as the path parameter to router functions.

 ## tradeType